Destru1/DesignPatterns/README.md

 # DesignPatterns
 # About the application
-<p>The application represents a restaurant where clients are registered.After that they can order,check their current order, tip and remove meal form their order.</p>
+<p>The application represents a restaurant where clients are registered.
+After that, they can order, check their current order, tip, and remove meals from their order.</p>

 ## Implemented design patterns
 * Creational patterns